 Indexing Controls, Metadata & Structured Data

-Start by treating indexing controls, meta tags, and structured data as a single control plane for how search engines discover, evaluate, and present content.
-Optimize title tags and meta descriptions for click-through rate, use canonicals to prevent duplicate-content dilution, and add structured data to unlock rich results that improve visibility and perceived relevance.
+Think of indexing controls, meta tags, and structured data as a unified system.
+This system helps search engines discover, assess, and display content. title tags and meta descriptions for click-through rate, use canonicals to prevent duplicate-content dilution, and add structured data to unlock rich results that improve visibility and perceived relevance.

 Meta tags, canonicals and pagination